Last Updated on February 25, 2023 by Marjon Ramos

 Yes, you can use shredded paper as bedding for rabbits.
 But if you want to reduce the smell as much as possible, stick to using wood pellets.
 Wood pellets absorb the smell, and it’s easier to clean.

-While shredded paper would get sticky when it gets wet and would often stick to the base of their cage, making it harder to clean.
+Shredded paper, on the other hand, gets sticky when it gets wet and will often stick to the base of their cage, making it harder to clean.

-Also, when using shredded paper, make sure that the ink used in those paper are not toxic to rabbits.
-Rabbits would often eat and play with their bedding, especially young rabbits.
+Also, when using shredded paper, make sure that the ink used on that paper is not toxic to rabbits.
+Rabbits often eat and play with their bedding, especially young rabbits.

-Find out if the ink used in the shredded paper is vegetable-based inks.
-Newspapers usually use vegetable-based ink so stick with those.
+Find out if the ink used in the shredded paper is vegetable-based ink.
+Newspapers usually use vegetable-based ink, so stick with those.

-Avoid shredded paper like magazines or pamphlets or any other paper whose purpose is to be mass-produced because those companies would often get the cheapest paper they can without thinking about safety.
+Avoid shredded paper like magazines, pamphlets, or any other paper whose purpose is to be mass-produced.
+Those companies will often get the cheapest paper and ink they can without thinking about safety.

 Would my rabbit eat the shredded paper?

 Yes, your rabbit would chew and eat their bedding if it’s shredded paper.
-So you have to make sure that the ink that’s used in those paper are not toxic to rabbits.
+So you have to make sure that the ink used on that paper is not toxic to rabbits.

-Generally, newspaper ink is fine to be used as bedding for rabbits because its ink is vegetable-based which is comprised of soybean oil.
+Generally, newspaper ink is fine to be used as bedding for rabbits.
+Most of them use ink that’s vegetable-based and is comprised of soybean oil.

 Be careful with office paper and check if the ink used is vegetable-based.

 And finally, make sure that your rabbit is eating enough hay when they are ingesting large amounts of shredded paper.
-Hay would reduce the chance of your rabbit getting an intestinal blockage.
+Hay would reduce the chance of your rabbit developing digestive problems.